Woman holding pen, looks at computer screen smiling.

-A lot of what you hear about menopause is really about perimenopause — the time before menopause when your hormone levels start to fluctuate, your cycle becomes less regular, and eventually, your periods stop altogether.
+A lot of what you hear about menopause is really about perimenopause— the time before menopause when your hormone levels start to fluctuate, often causing symptoms such as hot flashes, irregular cycles, and, eventually, the end of your periods altogether.

 Preparing for menopause: The most common signs of perimenopause

-While each person experiences perimenopause differently, these are the most common things you might notice:
+While each person experiences perimenopause differently, here are some things you might notice:

 Changes in your menstrual cycle